Rhayader

 Rhayader (/ˈreɪ.ədər/; Rhaeadr Gwy; /cy/) is a market town and community in Powys, Wales, within the historic county of Radnorshire.
 The town is 20 mi from the source of the River Wye on Plynlimon, the highest point of the Cambrian Mountains, and is located at the junction of the A470 road and the A44 road 13 mi north of Builth Wells and 30 mi east of Aberystwyth.

-The population was 2,088, with 55% of the community having some form of Welsh identity, according to the 2011 census.
+The 2011 census recorded the population at 2,088, with 55% of the community having some form of Welsh identity.
 The community is the largest in Wales by area, with 137.31 sqkm.
 It includes the Elan Valley.

 Rhayader holds the record for the lowest-ever temperature recorded in Wales, -23.3 °C on 21 January 1940.

-Jasper Fforde’s novels “Red Side Story” and “Shades of Grey: The Road to High Saffron” are located in a dystopian version of Rhayader called East Carmine.

 Etymology

 The name, Rhayader, is a partly-Anglicised form of its Welsh name, Y Rhaeadr ('the waterfall'), or, to distinguish it from other places named after waterfalls, Rhaeadr Gwy ('waterfall [on the] Wye').
 Strictly speaking, according to place-name spelling conventions in Welsh, the name of the town would be Rhaeadr-gwy, and the waterfall itself Rhaeadr Gwy, but it seems that this distinction is usually ignored.

 In the Welsh of the area the name is Rheiad, as one would expect on the pattern of similar words in colloquial Welsh, /cy/.
 That is, a final "r" is dropped after "d", as in aradr ('plough') > arad, Llangynidr ('church of Cynidr', a village in Breconshire) > Llangynid, Cadwaladr (a forename, 'battle-leader') > Cadwalad, 'Dwalad.

 Little remains of the waterfall itself, it having been destroyed in 1780 to make way for the bridge linking the town to Cwmdauddwr and the Elan Valley, the Lakeland of Wales.